Scholars and critics have been writing about Kate Chopin’s themes and subjects for over fifty years, and they take varied approaches to her work.

 • Some write about Chopin’s use of food in her works, or her focus on walking, her interest in music and painting, or her descriptions of characters’ clothing.

-• Some read Chopin through a specific critical approach–psychoanalytic criticism, feminist criticism, deconstruction, Foucauldian analysis, new historicism, or reader-response analysis.
+• Some read Chopin through a specific critical approach–stylistic analysis, psychoanalytic criticism, feminist criticism, deconstruction, Foucauldian analysis, new historicism, or reader-response analysis.

 • And some find themes related to economics–to women as commodity, for example, or to Edna Poltellier’s expenditures, or to the extreme poverty in Chopin’s two books of short stories, Bayou Folk and A Night in Acadie.